Mohamed Belloumi: 2024–25 season

 On 30 August 2024, Belloumi moved to EFL Championship club Hull City for an undisclosed fee.
 He signed a four-year deal with the Tigers that would keep him at the club until the summer of 2028.
 On 13 September, he made his debut in the 0–2 loss at home to Sheffield United.
 On 28 September, he scored two goals in the 4–1 home win against Cardiff City.
 However, just over a month later, on 8 November, Hull announced that Belloumi had suffered an ACL injury in the club's recent match against Oxford United, and would miss the remainder of the 2024–25 season.

 2025–26 season

 He made his return on 23 August 2025, in a league match at home to Blackburn Rovers.
 During the game, Belloumi came off the bench to replace Regan Slater in the 85th minute, as Hull slumped to a 3–0 defeat.

+On 11 May 2026, Belloumi scored a goal and made an assist in the second leg of the 2026 EFL Championship play-off semi-final against Millwall, securing Hull City's place in the play-off final.